MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 > [!NOTE]
 >
 > * To share specific parts of the app to stage, use Teams manifest version 1.12 or later.
-> * Currently, you can share specific parts of the app to meeting stage only on Teams desktop clients.
+> * You can share specific parts of the app to meeting stage only on Teams desktop clients.
+Mobile users can share share specific parts of the app to stage using the share to stage API.

 ### After a meeting